Antoine Griezmann: Early life

 Antoine Griezmann was born on 21 March 1991 in the commune of Mâcon in the department of Saône-et-Loire.
-His father, Alain Griezmann, a town councillor, has distant German ancestry from the regions of Hesse, Luxembourg, Switzerland, and Baden.
-This German ancestor, the father's great-great-grandfather, named Emmerich Grieszmann, migrated to France from Münster in the early 19th century and was a basket maker, married to Maria Haas from Kehlen, Luxembourg.
+His father, Alain Griezmann, a town councillor, has distant German and Luxembourgish ancestry.
+The German ancestor, the father's great-great-grandfather, named Emmerich Grieszmann, migrated to France from Münster in the early 19th century.
+He was a basket maker and married to Maria Haas from Kehlen, Luxembourg.
 The family surname was originally spelled "Grieszmann", before being changed to "Griezmann".
-His mother, Isabelle Lopes, a former hospital staff member supervising the cleaning team, is of Portuguese descent, and her father Amaro Lopes was a Portuguese footballer for Paços de Ferreira.
+Griezmann's mother, Isabelle Lopes, a former hospital staff member supervising the cleaning team, is of Portuguese descent, and her father Amaro Lopes was a Portuguese footballer for Paços de Ferreira.
 Amaro Lopes moved from Portugal to France with his wife Carolina to work in construction in 1957, where Isabelle was born, and he died in 1992 when his grandson was an infant.
 As a child, Griezmann often spent his holidays in Paços de Ferreira, Portugal.

 Griezmann began his career playing for hometown club UF Mâconnais.
 While there, he embarked on several trials with professional clubs, including Lyon, the club he supported as a child, to earn a spot in one of their youth academies, but was rejected because clubs questioned his small frame.
-In 2005, while on trial with Montpellier, Griezmann played in a friendly match against the youth academy of Paris Saint-Germain in Paris, and impressed several clubs, notably Spanish club Real Sociedad, whose scouts were attending the event.
-Following the match, the club's officials offered Griezmann a one-week trial in San Sebastián, which he accepted.
+In 2005, while on trial with Montpellier, Griezmann played in a friendly match against the youth academy of Paris Saint-Germain in Paris, and impressed several clubs, notably Spanish club Real Sociedad, whose French scout Éric Olhats was attending the event.
+Following the match, Olhats offered Griezmann a one-week trial in San Sebastián, which he accepted.
 He was later offered a second-week stay at the club.
 The club then contacted his parents and formally offered the player a youth contract.
 Griezmann's parents were initially reluctant to have their son move to Spain, but allowed him to make the move after positive reassurances.